-Included in the Group's trade receivables are carrying amounts of approximately \$\$60,819 which are past due at 31 December 2017 (2016: \$\$384,010), for which the Group has not provided for impairment loss as there has not been a significant change in credit quality and amounts are still considered recoverable based on repayment history of respective customer.
+Included in the Group's trade receivables were carrying amounts of approximately \$\$60,819 which were past due at 31 December 2017, for which the Group has not provided for impairment loss as there has not been a significant change in credit quality and amounts are still considered recoverable based on repayment history of respective customer.
 The Group does not hold any collateral over these balances.

-Aging of trade receivables which are past due but not impaired as at year end:
+Aging of trade receivables which are past due but not impaired as at reporting date:

+As at

+31 December

+2017

-2017 S\$ 2016 S\$
+S\$

-Less than 60 days 38,974 362,593
+Less than 60 days 38,974

 61 to 90 days 428

 91 to 180 days

-More than 180 days 21,417 21,417
+More than 180 days 21,417

-60,819 384,010
+60,819